Yash-verma18/traversy-js-challenges/notes.md

 ^: The caret symbol inside the brackets [^...] means "not" or "negation".
 \w: This matches any word character (alphanumeric characters and underscore).
 Specifically, it matches [a-zA-Z0-9_].
 \s: This matches any whitespace character (spaces, tabs, and line breaks).
+"[^\w\s]"
-[^\w\s]: Combined, this pattern matches any character that is not a word character or a whitespace character.
+Combined, this pattern matches any character that is not a word character or a whitespace character.
 g: The global flag, meaning that the pattern should be applied to all matches in the string, not just the first one.

 .split(/\s+/): Splits the cleaned string into an array of words, using one or more whitespace characters as the separator.
 This ensures that multiple spaces between words do not result in empty strings in the array.